hedboy2/outlook_mail_bot/README.md

 - run main.py , enjoy using it

 # ❓ Need help
-- Reach me on discord : @justmanooo
+- Reach me on telegram : @pooh1120
 - DO NOT DM FOR DUMB REASONS
 -----------
 - Status : Working
-- Updated to last outlook version : 2024/06/21
+- Updated to last outlook version : 2024/07/23